-The 5th Generation Entertainment report highlights how 5G internet will enhance fan engagement before, during and after an event and "revolutionise" live entertainment
+The 5th Generation Entertainment report highlights how 5G mobile internet will enhance fan engagement before, during and after a live event

 Sign up for IQ Index

 As the race for a Covid vaccine accelerates, leaders from CTS Eventim, AEG Presents France and more share new post-pandemic predictions

 By IQ on 17 Nov 2020

 Yesterday’s news of Moderna’s 94.5% effective coronavirus vaccine provided yet another glimmer of hope for the live music industry and its return to normality.

 Moderna’s announcement came a week after Pfizer reported that its vaccine, developed in collaboration with BioNTech, was more than 90% effective – causing share prices in industry giants such as Live Nation, CTS and DEAG to soar by double digits.

 As the race for a Covid vaccine accelerates – with trials also being conducted in China, Russia, India and Australia – and optimism in the return of live music increases, IQ asks some of the industry’s big hitters for their thoughts.